tgvaughan/EpiInf/README.md

-EpiInf (working title) is a [BEAST 2](http://www.beast2.org/) package for performing inference of compartmental epidemiological model parameters using particle filtering to compute the prior probability density of a tree.
+EpiInf (working title) is a [BEAST 2](http://www.beast2.org/) package for performing inference of compartmental epidemiological model parameters using particle filtering to compute the prior probability density of a transmission tree.

 This archive contains the source code and is therefore mostly of interest to programmers.
 Users should proceed to the [project website] (http://tgvaughan.github.io/EpiInf).